SAP-samples/cloud-sfsf-benefits-ext/README.md

 Run the Application on the SAP HANA Cloud Platform Extension Package Account
 ----------------------------------------------------------------------------

  1. Deploy the application on your SAP HANA Cloud extension package account: [Details](https://help.hana.ondemand.com/help/frameset.htm?e5dfbc6cbb5710149279f67fb43d4e5d.html)
+ 2. Configure the application role assignments from the cockpit: [Details](https://help.hana.ondemand.com/help/frameset.htm?db8175b9d976101484e6fa303b108acd.html)

 **Note!** If you deploy with the console client, make sure to specify the **--java-version** parameter with value **7**.

 **Note!** The application name **must** be **benefits**, otherwise the site autodiscovery will not work properly.
-2. Configure the application role assignments from the cockpit: [Details](https://help.hana.ondemand.com/help/frameset.htm?db8175b9d976101484e6fa303b108acd.html)

 Run the Application on the SAP HANA Cloud Platform Trial Account
 ----------------------------------------------------------------

 It is possible to deploy and run the application on *SAP HANA Cloud Platfrom Trial* account.
 You need to follow the following steps:

  1. Deploy the application in your *SAP HANA Cloud Platfrom Trial* account.
 **Note!** If you deploy with the console client, make sure to specify the **--java-version** parameter with value **7**.
 **Note!** The application name **must** be **benefits**, otherwise the site autodiscovery will not work properly.
  2. Import the *SuccessFactors OData API* destination *sap_hcmcloud_core_odata* from **/resources** application folder in the application destinations tab.
 Follow the procedure: [here](https://help.hana.ondemand.com/help/frameset.htm?a2550c3fcf2b430f94f99072677bf9ec.html).
  3. Fill your SAP HANA Cloud Platform user and password in the destination user/password fields.
  4. Configure the application role assignments from the cockpit: [Details](https://help.hana.ondemand.com/help/frameset.htm?db8175b9d976101484e6fa303b108acd.html).
 You basically can add "Administrator" Role to your SAP HANA Cloud Platform user.
-5.

 Now that you have *SuccessFactors OData API* connectivity configured you should be able to login to the application, with your *SAP HANA Cloud Platform* user and password.

 Access the Application